-5.3.3 Competitors
+5.3.4 Competitors

-There is a limited number of combination carriers in the world, and only three of these vessels compete directly with the Group vessels.
+There is a limited number of combination carriers in the world, and only three of these vessels compete directly with the Group's vessels.
 The main vessels competing with Group's vessels are standard Panamax/Kamsarmax dry bulk vessels, MR tankers and LR1 tankers.
 The standard vessels are the price setters and as the combination carriers have two laden legs, KCC Chartering AS can, if needed, give the client a rebate compared to a standard vessel.

-The dry bulk fleet as of March 2020 consisted of around 12,000 vessels across all size segments, including around 2,400 Panamax/Kamsarmax vessels (65,000 to 84,999 dwt).
+The dry bulk fleet as of July 2020 consisted of around 12,200 vessels across all size segments, including around 2,485 Panamax/Kamsarmax vessels (65,000 to 84,999 dwt).
 Dry bulk is the largest segment both in number of vessels and in carrying capacity within the global shipping industry.
 The ownership of dry bulk vessels is widely distributed among numerous owners and is considered to be more fragmented than any other sector.
-As of March 2020, the order-book for Panamax/Kamsarmax vessels consists of approx. 215 vessels.4
+As of March 2020, the order-book for Panamax/Kamsarmax vessels consists of approx. 171 vessels.4

-The product tanker fleet as of April 2020 consisted of 9,087 vessels across all size segments, including around 1,618 MR tankers (40,000 to 59,999 dwt) and 381 LR1 tankers (55,000 to 84,999 dwt).
-As per April 2020, their orderbooks consists of 112 and 6 vessels, respectively.5
+The product tanker fleet as of August 2020 consisted of 9,149 vessels across all size segments, including around 1,636 MR tankers (40,000 to 59,999 dwt) and 381 LR1 tankers (55,000 to 84,999 dwt).
+As per August 2020, their orderbooks consists of 115 and 6 vessels, respectively.5

-5.3.4 Commercial management and operations
+5.3.5 Commercial management and operations

-The core chartering team consists of one person in Oslo and two in Singapore.
+The core chartering team consists of one person in Oslo and three in Singapore.
 The chartering team is responsible for all contract negotiations and all daily chartering activities, including all wet trading and a large part of dry trading.
 The chartering team co-operates with Klaveness Dry Bulk on part of the dry bulk spot fixtures and the fixture fee for such voyages is 1.25%, in line with the market standard.
-The core combination carrier team in Oslo is employed by the Company.
+The core combination carrier team in Oslo, currently 6 persons, is employed by the Company.